fmasclef/gandi-liveddns/README.md

 So you're hosting a tiny server on a residential network?
 I imagine your ISP uses DHCP leases.
 So you need a reliable dynamic DNS.
 Should you consider routing your own domain name registered at gandi.net, you're at the right place.

-This bash script make use of `dig` and the Gandi LiveDNS API to keep your domain routred to your server.
+This bash script make use of `dig` and the Gandi LiveDNS API to keep your domain routed to your server.

 Setup
 -----